Combinatorics behind discriminants of polynomial systems: Cycles of the induced matroid

-This inequality is equivalent to $\delta(\mathsf{m})\geq\delta(\mathsf{m}')$.
-Therefore, the tuple $\mathsf{m}$ can not be essential if it contains coloops. \end{proof} \begin{thm} A tuple is essential if and only if it is cyclic. \end{thm}
+This inequality is equivalent to $\delta(E)\geq\delta(E')$.
+Therefore, the ground set is not essential if it contains coloops. \end{proof} \begin{thm} A dependent polymatroid is essential if and only if it is cyclic. \end{thm}